k-Rohit/AI-Interview-copilot/README.md

 # 🧠 AI Interview Assistant

 An intelligent interview preparation tool that generates tailored candidate summaries and technical interview questions using AI.
 Built with **LangChain**, **OpenAI GPT-4**, **FastAPI**, and **Streamlit**.
+> [!CAUTION]
-<p style="color:red;"><b>⚠ Important:</b> Please start the backend server by going to the backend URL (<a href="https://ai-interview-copilot-backend.onrender.com/" target="_blank">https://ai-interview-copilot-backend.onrender.com/</a>) as it is currently using the free tier, so it spins down after a few minutes of inactivity.
-Sorry for the inconvenience.</p>
+> **Please start the backend server** by going to the backend URL: [https://ai-interview-copilot-backend.onrender.com/](https://ai-interview-copilot-backend.onrender.com/)
+> It’s using the free tier, so it spins down after a few minutes of inactivity.
+Sorry for the inconvenience.

 ---